 “The secret of getting ahead is getting started.” – Mark Twain

 Welcome to the first edition of The Pinpoint Protocol — a weekly newsletter from Pinpoint Security focused on all things cybersecurity, with a special spotlight on the communities we serve.
-Our goal?
-To deliver the best cybersecurity insights you can read in five minutes or less straight to your inbox, once a week.

 What to Expect